Vietnam families to bury victims of UK truck tragedy

 The families of some of the 39 Vietnamese people found dead in a truck in Britain prepared for emotional burials for their children Thursday after an agonising weeks-long wait to bring their bodies home.

-The first of the remains arrived in Vietnam Wednesday morning before being quickly shuttled to their homes in the centre of the country, where many of the victims came from.
+The first of the remains arrived in Vietnam Wednesday morning before being quickly shuttled to their homes in central provinces, where many of the victims came from.

 All 31 men and eight women found in a refrigerated container in Essex last month were from Vietnam, many from rural towns that have been shaken by the tragedy.

-On Thursday villagers banded together to lay their loved ones to rest after long nights of emotional vigils for the returned.
+On Thursday villagers gathered to lay their loved ones to rest after long nights of emotional vigils for the returned.

 "I'm very sad to have to bury my own son," said Vo Van Binh, whose 25-year-old child was on the ill-fated truck.